kenkit/neon/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/dapr240j1ignrsrl?svg=true)](https://ci.appveyor.com/project/kenkit/neon)

 [![codecov](https://codecov.io/gh/kenkit/neon/branch/master/graph/badge.svg)](https://codecov.io/gh/kenkit/neon)

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5790aa30048346f99e3342b84a2fec8a)](https://app.codacy.com/app/kenkit/neon?utm_source=github.com&utm_medium=referral&utm_content=kenkit/neon&utm_campaign=Badge_Grade_Dashboard)

 Neon is the a project designed by Neon Itelligence.

-# Features!
+## Features

 - Video Playback with FFMPEG.
 - File download manager.
 - Everything is a WIP atm.
 - To-Do fix readme

-### Installation
+## Installation

 Just download the zip file from the release tab on our github repo.

 We are working on an automated updater

-### Plugins
+## Plugins

 This project uses a number of plugins

 - Most of the features require installation of Neon Service

-### Development
+## Development

 Want to contribute?
 Great!

 Just create a pull request, we will be happy to integrate new features.

-#### Building for source
+## Building for source

 To build Neon you must have cmake, the rest is almost automated
 ```